adityarathor007/Face_Recognition/README.md

 ## SVM Classifier
 - It contains all the data and files related to SVM

+## standarscaler.joblib
+- This is the file where we are storing the mean and standard deviation of the train data

 ## report.tex and report.pdf
 - They are the project reports